Creating A New World: Urbanization, Technology And Immigration

 - Urbanization: Populations in Ontario were shifting, moving from the rural areas into towns and cities

 - Technology: The so-called Industrial Revolution (and even Second Industrial Revolution) saw an increase in mechanization.
 Technology was put into play in factories as it had never before.
 It began to replace the old, handcrafted products and, therefore, the mode of production utilized by workers.

-- Immigration: The influx of new cultures was to impact life the economic and social structure of societies in new and interesting ways.
+- Immigration: The influx of new cultures was to impact everyday life and the economic and social structure of societies in new and interesting ways.

-All three were to have an effect on how life was to develop and proceed in communities such as Guelph, Ontario.
+All three were to influence how life was to develop and proceed in communities such as Guelph, Ontario.

 Guelph, Ontario, Canada: The Revolution Arrives

 Guelph was founded in 1827 as a planned community.
 It was meant to be an urban centre.
 It became a town in 1851 and a city in 1879.
 During this time, the face of economic and social Guelph changed.
 From a place where the English, Irish and Scots were prominent, it became home to a few Blacks and some Chinese.
 In the 1900s Italians were added to the mix.

 The city progressed over the years from providing work for a few blacksmiths to contributing to the economic base for several foundries – many of which were specialized and “jobbed” to the local factories.
 Among the earlier ones were: